sys4-fr/playereffects/README.md

 ##### Return value
 Always `nil`.

-#### `playereffects.apply_effect_type(effect_type_id, duration, player)`
+#### `playereffects.apply_effect_type(effect_type_id, duration, player, repeat_interval_time_left)`
 Attempts to apply a new effect of a certain type for a certain duration to a certain player.
 This function can fail, although this should rarely happen.
+This function handles non-repeating effects and repeating effects as well.

 ##### Parameters
 * `effect_type_id`: The identifier of the effect type.
 This is the name which was used in `playereffects.register_effect_type` and always a string.
 * `duration`: How long the effect.
 Please use only positive values and only integers.
+If a repeating effect type is specified, this number specifies the number of repetitions; for non-repeating effects this number specifies the effect duration in seconds.
 * `player`: The player object to which the new effect should be applied to.
+* `repeat_interval_time_left`: This parameter is optional and only for repeating effects.
+If it is a number, it specifies the time until the first call of the `apply` callback fires.
+By default, a full repeat interval is waited until the first call.

 ##### Return value
 The function either returns `false` or a number.
 Iff the function returns `false`, the effect was not successfully applied.
 The function may return `false` on these occasions: